bohendo/blog-content/health/ldl.md

 **aka Fat**

 Triglycerides are energy-dense fuel.
-They can be stored in fat call for later use or burned for energy.
+They can be stored in fat cells for later use or burned for energy.

 ### VLDL